WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 Refer Data Dictionary section for fields supporting aggregation.

-### Global Variables Support
+## Global Variables Support

-The globalVariables are of five types according to the values it holds such as stringGlobalVariables, booleanGlobalVariables, integerGlobalVariables, doubleGlobalVariables and longGlobalVariables types

-Global Variables are in TaskDetails and TaskLegDetails schema.
+[Global Variables]((https://portal-v2.wxcc-us1.cisco.com/ccone-help-new/webexcc_t_add-global-variable.html#!wcc_c_global-variables.html) are exposed as part of  TaskDetails and TaskLegDetails query, Depending on the data type of the variable there are 5 types of Global Variables:

+1. stringGlobalVariables

+2. booleanGlobalVariables

+3. integerGlobalVariables

+4. doubleGlobalVariables

+5. longGlobalVariables

-to get query the global variable data, pass name of the global in the argument
+To get fetch the global variable data, pass name of the global in the argument
-Eg: to get data of the Global Variable of String Type with name as GlobalVariable1
+Eg: To get data of the Global Variable of String Type with name as GlobalVariable1

 ```graphql
 # 'name' argument is mandatory.